poonchuanan/tp/docs/UserGuide.md

 #### Deleting when index is not in range

-The following scenarios will result in the error message as shown below:
+The following scenarios will result in the same error message as shown below:

-Scenario 1:
-Index is negative number or 0.
+* Index is negative number or 0.

-Scenario 2:
+> `delete -1`
-Index is bigger than the number of items in the list.
+* Index is bigger than the number of items in the list.
+For example, if a list contains only 5 entries, the following command will produce an error:

-Scenario 3:
+> `delete 10`
-Attempting to delete an item on an empty list.
+* Attempting to delete an item on an empty list.
-In this case, any index will show the following error.
+> `delete 2`

 ```
 ====================================================================================